It is happening again.

 All the trademark Lynchian themes are present.
 The link between reality and dreams.
 The fluidity of past and future time.
 The synchronicity of seemingly separate occurrences.
 It's all a metaphysical jigsaw puzzle overlaid against a criminal investigation mystery.

-We wait until FBI agent Dale Cooper can find a way to escape from the surreal limbo where he remains trapped.
+We wait until FBI agent Dale Cooper can find a way to escape from the limbo place where he remains trapped.
 When that happens, Cooper can begin to oppose the shape-shifting evil that has been set loose.
 In Lynch's vision, gateways exist between different levels of reality, doorways often represented by the crackling of electricity.

 The dreamy, disorienting spell of Twin Peaks pulls us in once more.